jmartsch/acegulpandpack/README.md

 }
 ```

-# Automatic JS injection with html-webpack-plugin
+# Automatic JavaScript injection with html-webpack-plugin

+Generates a "script.html" file in config.paths.templates.dest which can be included server side to include the JavaScripts in your website.
-Needs a template file wich is defined in config.js at config.paths.templates.inject,
+The template for this injection is an empty .html file which is defined in `config.js` at config.paths.templates.inject,
-and a destination filename which is
-filename: '../../views/main.tpl', in my case.
 Webpack reads the template file, injects the code and writes out the file to the destination.

 # Todo